Gen Z employees in the workplace

 An employee development program goes beyond what we saw in employee training programs of the past to encompass all workplace learning and career development initiatives, including:

-If an employee shows promise in one area but lacks skills in another, employee development can help to fill in the gaps.
+If an employee shows promise in one area but lacks skills in another, an employee development program can help fill in the gaps.

 What employees look for in development programs